psi4/psi4/doc/sphinxman/source/manage_release.rst

 * Petition on Slack for testers

-Collect documentation snapshot
+..
+Collect documentation snapshot (pre-Fall 2023)
-------------------------------
+.. ----------------------------------------------
+..

-* Documentation is built automatically by GHA from the latest psi4 master commit.
+.. * Documentation is built automatically by GHA from the latest psi4 master commit.
 It gets pushed to the psi4/psi4docs repository and thence served by netlify to a site independent of psicode.org.
 The netlify psicode.org site has a redirect so that psicode.org/psi4manual/master presents the psi4docs netlify content.
-* GHA controller is :source:`.github/workflows/docs.yml`
+.. * GHA controller is :source:`.github/workflows/docs.yml`
-* This setup works great for "latest" docs, but it won't build a nice copy on the tag because the tag commit is pushed before the tag itself, so the version shows up "undefined".
+.. * This setup works great for "latest" docs, but it won't build a nice copy on the tag because the tag commit is pushed before the tag itself, so the version shows up "undefined".
-* So, anytime after "Tag (pre)release" is over, navigate on psi4 GH to the tag commit (not the record commit) and retrigger the docs GHA.
+.. * So, anytime after "Tag (pre)release" is over, navigate on psi4 GH to the tag commit (not the record commit) and retrigger the docs GHA.
 Download the artifact (zipped docs dir) at the end to a local computer.
-* In your hugo site clone, create a new directory under ``static/psi4manual``.
+.. * In your hugo site clone, create a new directory under ``static/psi4manual``.
 Copy the zipped docs there, unpack, rearrange so that ``static/psi4manual/<new-tag>/index.html`` is present.
 Check in.

+Collect documentation snapshot
+------------------------------

+* Documentation is built automatically by GHA from the latest psi4 master commit.
+It gets pushed to a special "master" folder on the https://github.com/psi4/psi4docs repository.
+From there, it and other docs snapshots are built and served to https://psi4.github.io/psi4docs/master/ (independent of psicode.org).
+The netlify psicode.org site has a redirect so that https://psicode.org/psi4manual/master/index.html presents the psi4docs repo content.

+  - GHA sphinx-build controller is :source:`.github/workflows/docs.yml`
+  - GHA gh-pages deploy controller is https://github.com/psi4/psi4docs/blob/master/.github/workflows/docs.yml
+  - Netlify psicode redirect controller is https://github.com/psi4/psicode-hugo-website/blob/master/netlify.toml#L10-L15

+* This setup works great for "latest" docs, but it won't necessarily build a nice copy on the tag commit itself for release and postrelease snapshots.
+Get a snapshot *on the tag* by some means:

+  - For releases, you can do the ``atomic`` push of the tag commit, wait for the docs build to complete, download the GHA artifact (zipped docs dir), then continue by pushing the record commit.
+  - For releases beyond the ``atomic`` push, navigate on psi4 GH to the tag commit (not the record commit) and retrigger the docs GHA, then download the GHA artifact (zipped docs dir).
+  - For postreleases (TODO run the docs build on the maintenance branches), build the docs locally at the tag and collect the docs dir.

+* In your local clone of https://github.com/psi4/psi4docs, find the appropriate folder and unpack your docs snapshot into it.

+  - For releases, you'll need to make a new folder, e.g. ``sphinxman/1.8.x``.
+  - For postreleases, you'll overwrite the contents of the existing folder.
+  - Unpack and rearrange so that in the end, e.g., ``sphinxman/1.8.x/index.html`` is present.

+* Commit all your docs files and push to ``master``.
+* For releases, add a line to the top-level table https://github.com/psi4/psi4docs/edit/master/README.md .
+* For releases, add a new redirects block to https://github.com/psi4/psicode-hugo-website/edit/master/netlify.toml .

+* Details:

+  - If you sequentially push the tag commit, push the tag, push the record commit, GHA will build the docs at v1.{Y+1}.dev1, not at v1.Y .
+  - If you sequentially push the tag commit, then push the tag, GHA will build the docs at the tag commit, but the version will show up as "undefined".
+  - If you ``atomic`` push the tag commit and tag together and wait, GHA will build the docs at v1.Y, as desired.

 Publish GitHub release